Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: The normalized cumulant-generating function

 The main use of $\Proj{G_+}$ is that it allows us to summarize the inequalities~\eqref{mgf_compare}--\eqref{E_compare} concisely as a pointwise inequality between continuous functions on $\Proj{G_+}$, namely as

 where we omit notational distinction between a random variable and its distribution.
-In the non-strict case, this inequality is simply pointwise inequality $\le$ between continuous functions on $\Proj{G}$, and similarly in the strict case.
-The compactness in particular can be useful in concrete applications of \Cref{main_thm}.
+In the non-strict case, this inequality is simply pointwise inequality $\le$ between continuous functions on $\Proj{G_+}$, and similarly in the strict case.
+The compactness of this space can be useful in concrete applications of \Cref{main_thm}.
 We will develop one such application in the next section.